f5devcentral/f5-agility-labs-xc/docs/class6/module1/lab1.rst

 While you didn't perform these steps in this lab, here's what occurs during a typical CE deployment:

-1. **Download & Deploy:** Download the CE image then deployed on your chosen platform
+1. **Download & Deploy:** Download the CE image then deploy it on your chosen platform
 2. **Create Secure Mesh Site:** Create a secure mesh site in F5 Distributed Cloud Console
 3. **Registration:** Node registers with F5 Distributed Cloud
 4. **Provisioning:** Node downloads its configuration and establishes connectivity